Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 ***Technical Sergeant Martina Kovač***

-“Owww… Ow.”
+"Owww… Ow."

-“You’re lucky to be alive, tech sergeant.
-You can stop squirming now.”
+"You’re lucky to be alive, tech sergeant.
+You can stop squirming now."

 Martina gritted her teeth, sucked air through her teeth, held her breath and let the nurse work.
 It was difficult.
 Painkillers and dressings be damned, when her burns were exposed to the air for the dressing change, it *hurt*.
 Not as bad as the first few minutes had been, but still more than enough.

-“There we go.”
+"There we go."
 The nurse started layering new dressings onto the worst areas, her back and thighs.
-“It’s already showing progress.
-You’ll have a scar, but it’ll be a tale to tell the kids.”
+"It’s already showing progress.
+You’ll have a scar, but it’ll be a tale to tell the kids."

 Kovač just nodded, though she relaxed as soon as the worst of the burn was covered.
 Those bandages worked very well.
 The IV was annoying, but doctor’s orders were doctor’s orders.

-“Unless you’re planning to use that miracle drug of yours,” the nurse added.
+"Unless you’re planning to use that miracle drug of yours," the nurse added.

-“I could...”
+"I could..."
 Martina agreed, though she was wrestling with her conscience versus her responsibilities.
 She had the authority to prescribe Crue-D, but only to SOR, including herself and the suit techs.

 Knowing there was a man somewhere nearby with God-knew how much of his face burned off made her reluctant, though.
 A strong dose of Crue-D would repair his injury with no scarring at all, if only she could get the authority to administer it - authority that could only come from a few sources.

 Authority that couldn’t possibly arrive quickly enough.
 Crue-D needed to be administered early in the healing process, preferably before it was even properly begun.
 For serious injuries, the window was about three days, half of which time was already gone.

-“Or…” she flinched as the nurse applied pressure to wrap on the dry bandage. “...I can think of somebody who needs it more…”
+"Or…" she flinched as the nurse applied pressure to wrap on the dry bandage. "...I can think of somebody who needs it more…"

 The nurse’s hands paused.
 She met Martina’s eye, then glanced around guiltily.
-“He’s in a bad way.”
+"He’s in a bad way."
 She confided.
-“Lieutenant Bailey’s not sure he’ll make it.”
+"Lieutenant Bailey’s not sure he’ll make it."

 That settled it.
-“I’ll need help getting to the medical locker in starboard hangar.”
+"I’ll need help getting to the medical locker in starboard hangar."
 Martina whispered.

-“Won’t you get in trouble?”
+"Won’t you get in trouble?"

-“I’ll live.”
+"I’ll live."

 ---

 **Date Point 10y4m1w5d AV**
 **Planet Perfection, The Core Worlds**

-***Vakno, “The Contact”***
+***Vakno, "The Contact"***

-“A verified trace on Mwrwrki Station.
-Now that *is* interesting.”
+"A verified trace on Mwrwrki Station.
+Now that *is* interesting."

 *’Yes’*

-“You can unwind here, Dread.
-There are no secrets between us.”
+"You can unwind here, Dread.
+There are no secrets between us."

 Dread hesitated, then put away his translation pad and spoke his curious native language.
 Vakno had needed some refinement and research to get her translators to handle it properly, though her best efforts had given it a flat and neutral interpretation of his speech patterns.

-“You have plenty of secrets.
-Meanwhile I have no secrets from you, is that not so?”
+"You have plenty of secrets.
+Meanwhile I have no secrets from you, is that not so?"
 He observed.

-“Astute as always.”
+"Astute as always."
 Vakno agreed.
-“Were you able to secure the sensor data?”
+"Were you able to secure the sensor data?"

-“The broker had already completed his transaction.
-I am tracing the pilot.”
+"The broker had already completed his transaction.
+I am tracing the pilot."

-“And what,” Vakno asked him, “do you make of the news that the pilot’s ship was stolen by four humans, one of whom chased her through a marketplace?”
+"And what," Vakno asked him, "do you make of the news that the pilot’s ship was stolen by four humans, one of whom chased her through a marketplace?"

 Dread did not reply verbally - the most he communicated on the subject was an expressive gesture of disinterest.

-“No comment at all?”
+"No comment at all?"

-“I avoid humans.”
+"I avoid humans."

-“For most of us, that’s a good idea.”
+"For most of us, that’s a good idea."
 Vakno commented.
-“Though the worst setback I ever suffered myself was the work of one of my own kind…”
+"Though the worst setback I ever suffered myself was the work of one of my own kind…"

 Again, Dread said nothing.
 He had a frustrating distaste for small talk, which made him a difficult being to get much leverage over - he gave away far less in conversation than Vakno would have liked.

 If he wasn’t so deeply in her debt from their first meeting, she would have held nothing over him at all, which was an awkward position to be in with fellow infobrokers.
-Vakno remained at the top of the heap simply because every single one of her “competitors” existed in an ecosystem that she controlled, all of them caged behind glass walls of debt and lured with the tantalizing promise of being free of that debt.
+Vakno remained at the top of the heap simply because every single one of her "competitors" existed in an ecosystem that she controlled, all of them caged behind glass walls of debt and lured with the tantalizing promise of being free of that debt.

 A promise that she did make good on, now and then.
 Without the authentic prospect of freedom to incentivize them, her debtors might realize sooner rather than later just how brittle those glass walls really were.

 Dread, she suspected, knew *exactly* how brittle they were, and abided them purely because it suited him.
 She had prepared contingencies to release him from her debt at a moment’s notice, and made a point of treating him with punctilious fairness - a wise policy with any of her debtors of course, but taken just that little bit further with Dread so that it bordered on outright generosity.
 Vakno had a keen nose for which beings it was best not to antagonize.

-“You seem to have this well in hand,” she mused.
-“Why consult with me?”
+"You seem to have this well in hand," she mused.
+"Why consult with me?"

 Dread’s preferred mode of locomotion was to stalk.
 This he now did, patrolling back and forth in front of Vakno’s desk for a moment before speaking.
-“Something about this seems unusual.”
+"Something about this seems unusual."
 He declared.

-“Besides the involvement of formal, authorised human military assets?”
+"Besides the involvement of formal, authorised human military assets?"

 He gestured acknowledgement.
-“The pilot’s trail is too easy to follow.
+"The pilot’s trail is too easy to follow.
 Easier than if she was behaving normally.
-I think that she is luring me.”
+I think that she is luring me."

-“She knows you’re hunting her?”
+"She knows you’re hunting her?"

-“Yes.
-I do not know how.”
+"Yes.
+I do not know how."

-“And inviting you in… interesting.”
+"And inviting you in… interesting."
 Vakno ran an immediate cross-check between Mwrmwrwk and the fleet Shipmaster who had commissioned Dread’s services.
 The only correlations were meaningless - similar species-adjusted age, both female, both using Amnag-Dwuz implant suites… Nothing of substance.
 The only significant correlation was time spent in the same star system, but given that Perfection had a total system-wide population in excess of ten billion life forms, with both Corti and Kwmbwrw being respectively the second and third largest demographics, that was no connection at all.
 Vakno herself matched all of those data points.

-“The target and the client don’t appear to be connected,” she decided.
+"The target and the client don’t appear to be connected," she decided.

 Dread didn’t comment.
 Instead, Vakno caught a glimpse of his cybernetic limb - the only part of his body that he allowed any being to see - as he shook the sleeve of his robe irritably and thoughtfully, then flexed its fingers in front of his face.

 He was an odd one, but the intimidating persona was commendably effective.
 Everything he interacted with seemed to be either disturbed enough to tell him what he wanted, or irritated enough to ensure his rapid departure.

-“You can handle any trap she might be setting.”
+"You can handle any trap she might be setting."
 She reassured him.

-“Yes.
-It is good to know when you are walking into one, however.”
+"Yes.
+It is good to know when you are walking into one, however."

-“Do you think you are?”
+"Do you think you are?"

 Dread simply gestured what was either disinterest or resignation.

-“If you need my further assistance, please do call.”
+"If you need my further assistance, please do call."
 Vakno told him.

-“Yes.”
+"Yes."

 He stalked out.
 Vakno thought for a minute and made a few observational notes in her file on him, then set him aside for now and called for her next customer.